NicoloMoretti/barracks/README.md

 After installation, Barracks is available for use from the terminal/cmd.

 First, create a file ending with a '.brk' extension.
-(If you are on Windows be careful to not get something like '.brk.txt')
+(If you are on Windows, be careful to not get something like '.brk.txt')

 Then you can open a cmd/terminal window, which is just an application that comes by default with your operative system, if you search for it you'll find it.